 In this article, we'll show you how to repair and cover the most common drywall flaws so that they'll be all but invisible after that new coat of paint.
 The fixes are ordered from the most common and easiest to ones that are less common but more challenging.

-To find the problems, inspect the entire wall surface by holding a light close to the wall and “raking” across the surface.
-The light will highlight wall flaws that aren't obvious to the unaided eye (Photo 1).
+To find the problems, inspect the entire wall surface by holding a utility light close to the wall and “raking” across the surface.
+The light will highlight wall flaws that aren't obvious to the unaided eye.
 Circle each problem area with a pencil (not a pen or marker, which may bleed through paint later) to mark it for repair.

 Nail pops are usually caused by fasteners that are driven through the drywall paper during installation, or by a gap between the drywall and the stud.
 Then vibration and seasonal wood swelling and shrinkage cause the overlying filler to pop out from the wall.
 Drive in another 1-1/4-in. drywall screw near the nail pop so the head penetrates just below but not through the drywall paper.
 Then remove the old screw by pushing the screw gun tip through the middle of the nail pop and backing out the screw.
-If it's a drywall nail, drive it into the stud with a nail set and leave it.
-Then dimple the old hole (Photo 1) and fill it and the new screw head with two coats of filler (Photo 2).
+If it's a drywall nail, drive it into the stud with a nail set and leave a concave dimple.

 Large holes still require old-fashioned fixes that include cutting out a square chunk of drywall around the hole, installing backing, adding a drywall patch and then taping the wound.
 But holes under 6 in. in diameter can be more easily repaired with a self-adhesive drywall patch.
 Find 4 x 4-in. or 8 x 8-in. squares at home centers and specialty paint stores.
 Select a size that'll overlap the sides of the hole by at least 1 in.
 Pick away any loose chunks of paper or gypsum that protrude above the surface.
 Then peel off the backing and stick the patch in place.

 Spread a wide, thin layer of mud over the patch and the surrounding wall.
 The thin metal patch is perforated so the mud can penetrate and lock it in place.
-After the first coat dries, spread a second layer of mud to fill in imperfections and low spots, then sand.
+After the first coat dries, spread a second layer of mud to fill in imperfections and low spots, then sand when dry.